A list of common questions about the changes to laws for the property industry due to start in 2020.

 Will current certificate and licence holders need additional training and qualifications?

-Current certificate and licence holders will be able to continue to work with their existing qualifications as the reforms will include grandfather and transitional arrangements.
-This will include existing licensees in charge being transitioned to the new licensee in charge licence.
+Current certificate and licence holders will be able to continue to work with their existing qualifications as the reforms will include grandfathering and transitional arrangements.
+This will include licensees currently nominated as a licensee in charge having the option to transition to the new class 1 licence.

-The reforms will mean minimal change for some certificate and licence holders.
-Others may need to do additional education and experience over a period of time.
+Some certificate and licence holders may need to do additional education and experience over a period of time.
 NSW Fair Trading is working with industry to implement these arrangements.

 How will the current activities of certificate and licence holders be affected?

-These measures will increase the supervision and training of practitioners while protecting consumers from dealing with inexperienced operators.
+These measures will increase the supervision and training of practitioners while protecting consumers from dealing with inexperienced or unqualified agents.

 Will there be any exemptions to the new licensing requirements?

-An exemption from licensing requirements will apply to people undertaking the functions of on-site residential property managers at small strata schemes.
-The threshold for this exemption will be subject to public consultation, but will possibly be limited to schemes with no more than 20 lots.
+Fair Trading is currently consulting on an exemption from licensing requirements for people undertaking the functions of an on-site residential property manager for small residential schemes.
+The threshold for this exemption has not been finalised, with the current proposal limiting the exemption to schemes with no more than 20 lots.

-The pre-existing exemption for certain commercial property agency work will remain in place.
+The current exemption for certain commercial property agency work will remain in place.

 What are the changes to Continuing Professional Development (CPD)?